cheqd/governance/contributing/major-network-changes/parameter-change-proposal-template.md

 _A longer <500 description of the changes you want to make, making direct references to where you want to make changes from, using links._

-I want to change the minDeposit because of X. This amendment would make the process of making Proposals smoother for the entire community.&#x20;
+I want to change the minDeposit because of X. This amendment would make the process of making Proposals smoother for the entire community.

 **Consequences**